computer-lab/computerlab.io/source/_posts/computer-diary-ptsteadman.md

 want to use my phone as a tether.
 At the last moment I decide to get the iPhone SE (which has the same form factor of the iPhone 5, but the processor of the 6s) instead of the iPhone 8.
-What's the point of having a big phone when I have my `smolson`?
+What's the point of having a big phone when I have my `smolson`, especially since I have cubital tunnel issues?
 I'm also excited to be getting a `718` area code number.

 1:00PM: Head into the Computer Lab office.